Comba92/nen-emulator/README.md

 > [!TIP]
 > A save/load state feature is avaible.

+> [!NOTE]
+> By default, the 8 sprite limit per scanline is disabled, but can be enabled.

 | Keyboard | Button |
 | :--: | ----- |
 | <kbd>A</kbd> | A button |